CALL FOR APPLICATIONS – Spring/Summer 2023

 - Costs associated with field research and/or experimental research.

-- Travel to libraries, archives, special collections, or other research sites.
+- Travel to libraries, archives, special collections or other research sites.

-- Purchase of data, research materials, research-related software, and/or specialized equipment.
+- Purchase of data, research materials, research-related software and/or specialized equipment.

 The application packet must include:

-- A 5-page proposal describing the proposed research, its relation to the dissertation, the methods for conducting the research (i.e. archival, quantitative, surveys, participant observer, secondary, and published primary sources, interviews, experimental, etc.), and a timeline.
+- A 3-page proposal describing the proposed research, its relation to the dissertation, the methods for conducting the research (i.e. archival, quantitative, surveys, participant observer, secondary, and published primary sources, interviews, experimental, etc.), and a timeline.

 - An itemized budget and brief budget narrative describing how the funds will be used.
+Students requesting funds for software should verify they are not eligible for access under the license of their department or other research centers (such as the Population Research Center).

 - The applicant’s CV.